szastupov/aiotg/README.rst

 For a more complete example, take a look at
 `WhatisBot <https://github.com/szastupov/whatisbot/blob/master/main.py>`__ or `Music Catalog Bot <https://github.com/szastupov/musicbot>`__.

 Have a question?
-Ask it on our `Telegram chat <https://telegram.me/joinchat/ABwEXjy3Tfmj2NAqEsQ1nw>`__.
+Ask it on project's `Telegram chat <https://telegram.me/joinchat/ABwEXjy3Tfmj2NAqEsQ1nw>`__.